Promoting your paper

 - Remember to include a link to the paper.

 - Only publish your post once the paper is available online and respecting any embargoes in place (see ‘Media and journalists’ section below).

 - Let the editorial team of the relevant journal know about your post - they can help spread the word by promoting your post on their social media accounts.
-If your work is of relevance to the field of microscopy, please consider writing a post for our microscopy community site FocalPlane.
-If your work is of relevance to developmental biology, stem cells or regeneration, please consider writing a post for our sister journal Development's community blog the Node.
-As community sites, you don’t have to ask for permission to post on either site - you can simply create an account.
+If your work is of relevance to the field of microscopy, please consider writing a post for our microscopy community site FocalPlane – hosted by our sister journal Journal of Cell Science.
+If your work is of relevance to the field of developmental biology, stem cells or regeneration, please consider writing a post for our sister journal Development's community blog the Node.
 FocalPlane and the Node are ideal places to promote your research within the microscopy and developmental biology communities, respectively.
 All FocalPlane and the Node posts are also promoted on their respective Twitter, Facebook and Instagram accounts.

 Media and journalists

 Journalists generally find out about research of interest to the wider public by reading press releases from journals and institutes, which are received directly by email or via a protected website called EurekAlert!
 A press release includes a short summary of the research, why it is interesting, and contact details.
 It also includes an embargo date and time, i.e. the date and time after which the journalists are allowed to make the news piece widely available, and which corresponds to the paper’s release date.